Ohio's Special Education Profiles

 - Dropout rates (Indicator 2);

-- Participation and performance on state assessments (Indicator 3);
+- Participation and performance on state assessments (indicator 3);

-- Least restrictive environment for school-age students (Indicator 5);
+- Least restrictive environment for school-age students (indicator 5);

-- Least restrictive environment for preschool students (Indicator 6);
+- Least restrictive environment for preschool students (indicator 6);

-- Preschool outcomes (Indicator 7);
+- Preschool results (indicator 7);

-- Parent involvement (Indicator 8);
+- Parent involvement (indicator 8); and

-- Post-school outcomes (Indicator 14).
+- Post-school results (indicator 14).